Nifer03/active-directory-detection-response-lab/README.md

 ## 🎯Overview

-This lab demonstrates the design and implementation of an end-to-end incident detection and automated response workflow for Active Directory environments.
-It simulates a SOC analyst’s role in identifying suspicious authentication activity, triaging the incident, and triggering automated account containment using Splunk, Shuffle SOAR, Slack, and Active Directory.

-This project was built from scratch, integrating SIEM detection with SOAR automation in a virtualized enterprise environment.
+This project simulates a real-world SOC environment, integrating Splunk SIEM, Shuffle SOAR, Slack, and Active Directory to detect and automatically respond to suspicious logins.
+It showcases my ability to design a security architecture, configure SIEM alerts, build automated workflows, and integrate communication channels for rapid incident containment.

 ## 📌Lab Sections